WojtekKamilowski/CI_PP5_HSBS/README.md

 ### Design Choices

 The main design choice was to create an open space feeling website with a contemporary approach towards the users.
-The name HiStory was chosen to represent openness, welcoming them to shop on our website by simpy saying 'hi'.
+The name HiStory was chosen to represent openness, welcoming them to shop on our website by simply saying 'hi'.
 The store is dedicated for sales of books store which is why the standard category names were replaced by historical era times.

 ### Colors

 The main chosen color theme is white & purple (#505 & #FAFAFA).
-Purple color is often considered as a simbol of royalty as historically it used to be very scarce & expensive so only wealthy people of high status could afford it.
-Roles of kings & emperors are often associated with a general history so the main color pallete aimed to match the store's theme.
+Purple color is often considered as a symbol of royalty as historically it used to be very scarce & expensive so only wealthy people of high status could afford it.
+Roles of kings & emperors are often associated with a general history so the main color palette aimed to match the store's theme.

 - #505 & #FAFAFA from <a href="https://favicon.io/favicon-generator/">Favicon</a>.

 <details>
     <summary>Contrast</summary>

 ![Colors](docs/colors/contrast-1.png)